 Exerting your lungs regularly is a good way to go about it.
 With time, the efficiency of your lungs increases.
 And that helps them fare better at higher altitudes.
 So if you’ve registered for a trek, make time for running or jogging in your schedule.
 It helps.

 Izzat was apprehensive about how her body will react to the lack of oxygen during the trek to Roopkund.
 So, as a precautionary measure, she took a dose of Diamox (Acetazolamide).
-She experienced tingling finger and toe tips and some loose motions as mild side effects.
+She experienced tingling finger and toe tips and loose motions as mild side effects.
 “Apart from that, all was well,” she said.
 So yes, Diamox helps you you to acclimatize faster.
 But if you still get hit, descent is the only medicine.

 What if you get hit by AMS